chelseatcheung/everlane-twitter/README.md

 ### twitter-client

 Web app that utilizes twitter API allow user to search for tweets by word/phrase, hashtag, or photo.
-Utilizes React/Redux in the front end and Node/Express as the server.
+Uses React/Redux in the front end and Node/Express as the server.

 ### getting started

-*Require your Key/Access token on apps.twitter.com
+* Require your Key/Access tokens on apps.twitter.com
-*Create a secrets.js file in main project directory
+* Create a secrets.js file in main project directory
 * Place this in your secrets.js file and fill out the values accordingly:
 ```
  module.exports = {